 Quality online courses usually offer students a variety of content delivery methods such as text and video, which can take time to create.
+Users expect to be able to have the course in a format to access on their phone or laptop, with video and audio files so they can watch or listen on their daily commute, for example.

-- Like all other money-making ventures, your success depends on the need or desire for your course, and your ability to attract your target market.
+Like all other money-making ventures, your success depends on the need or desire for your course, and your ability to attract your target market.
 It's worth putting the time into keyword and trend research to focus on what's trending now and what people want to buy.

 It can be a challenge to correctly price your course to maximize your income while still making it affordable for students.
 This part takes some trial and error and also involves looking at comparable online courses and getting an estimate of the market's going rate vs. the amount you want to charge.

 How to Create an Online Course

 If you’re ready to delve into the world of online teaching, follow the steps below.

 Make a list of things you know about.
 Perhaps it’s something your friends and family ask you for help on.
 Maybe it’s a skill related to your job (i.e., how to use Evernote or how to be productive working at home).
 Do you have a hobby you can teach others about, such as watercolor painting for beginners or how to lower your score in golf?

 You don’t want to spend a lot of time creating a course that no one will buy.
 Many people might want to know about your topic, but the question is; are they willing to pay to learn it?
 Before you invest time in your course, research who the best buyer for it would be, and whether or not they’re ready, willing and able to buy it.